MoaidHathot/Dumpify/README.md

 # Dumpify
-**This library is under development and is not recommended in Production payloads**

-Improve productivity and debuggability by adding `.Dump()` extension methods to **Console Applications**, similar to LinqPad's.
+Improve productivity and debuggability by adding `.Dump()` extension methods to **Console Applications**.
+`Dump` any object in a structured and colorful way into the Console, Trace, Debug events or your own custom output.

 One of my favorites [LinqPad](https://www.linqpad.net/) feature is its `.Dump()` extension methods and how customizable they are.
-It was always hard to return to Visual Studio or any Console Application and find out this feature doesn't exist there.
+It was always hard to return to Visual Studio, VSCode, Rider, or any other IDE/Editor and find out this feature doesn't exist there.

 # How to Install
-Either run `dotnet add package Dumpify` or `Install-Package Dumpify`
+The library is published as a [Nuget](https://www.nuget.org/packages/Dumpify) Either run `dotnet add package Dumpify`, `Install-Package Dumpify` or use Visual Studio's [NuGet Package Manager](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio)

 # Features
-* Dump any object to Console
+* Dump any object in a structured, colorful way to Console, Debug, Trace or any other custom output
-* Support for Arrays and IEnumerables
+* Support Properties, Fields and non-public members
-* Support for Custom descriptors
-* Support for max nesting levels
+* Support max nesting levels
-* Support for circular dependencies and references
+* Support circular dependencies and references
-* Support for styling and customizations
+* Support styling and customizations
+* Highly Configurable
+* Fast!
-* Support for differnt otuput target
+* Support for differnt otuput target:
     * Console
     * Trace
     * Debug
     * Text
     * Custom
-* Configurable
-* Spectre.Console renderers
-* Special Handling for types:
-    * Arrays, IEnumerables, Collections.
-    * StringBuilder
-    * System.Reflection types

 # Examples:
 ```csharp